Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

 - All-in-one HR platform: admins loved handling everything within the same interface throughout the employee life cycle.

 - Plays well with other software: BambooHR has partnered with a long list of companies to ensure that your tools integrate with as little fuss as possible.

 BambooHR requires very little training for HR teams to use.
 Employees start feeling confident about managing their affairs right away.

 We’ve spoken to Bamboo users at companies with thousands of employees and companies with less than 50–they all rave about how intuitive it is.
 The mobile app is quite good, allowing both employees and admins the ability to accomplish most of what they can do in the desktop interface no matter where they are.

-I’ve gone in-depth on other aspects of the full BambooHR platform in my best HR software post, so here I’m going to focus on the onboarding aspects of the full platform.
+We’ve gone in-depth on other aspects of the full BambooHR platform in my best HR software post, so here we’re going to focus on the onboarding aspects of the full platform.

 For most users, BambooHR is about efficiency, handling as much as possible within a single platform.
 “We send all the documentation, the contracts and offer letters, everything through BambooHR,” said one user.
 They appreciated the ability to customize workflows and add triggers so that every single step could be part of a uniform, automated process.

 “The IT department knew when someone knew what was coming and everything that they had to prepare,” she added.
 “It was very easy for us to communicate and very automated.”